David Zaslav

-David Zaslav (/ˈzæzlɑːv/; born January 15, 1960) is an American media executive who is the current CEO and president of Warner Bros.
+David Zaslav (/ˈzæzlɑːv/; born January 15, 1960) is an American media executive.
+He is the current chief executive officer (CEO) and president of Warner Bros.
 Discovery (WBD).
-Zaslav became CEO and president of Discovery, Inc. in 2006, and oversaw the company as it went public in 2008 and then merged with WarnerMedia in April 2022.
+Zaslav became CEO and president of Discovery, Inc. in 2006.
+He oversaw the company as it went public in 2008 and then merged with WarnerMedia in April 2022.

-Prior to Discovery, Zaslav worked at NBCUniversal where he helped develop and launch the cable channels CNBC and MSNBC.
+Prior to Discovery, Zaslav worked at NBCUniversal, where he helped develop and launch the cable channels CNBC and MSNBC.

 Early life

 David Zaslav was born into a Jewish family in New York City's Brooklyn borough on January 15, 1960.
 His family was part of the diaspora from Poland and Ukraine.
 At the age of eight, he moved with his family to Ramapo, New York, where he graduated from Ramapo High School.
 He earned a B.S. from Binghamton University, then graduated with honors from the Boston University School of Law with a J.D. in 1985.
 He started his career as an attorney with LeBoeuf, Lamb, Lieby and MacRae in New York.